Search

 New Next.js Project

-This guide shows you how to set up a new Next.js project, and integrate the CreativeEditor SDK (CE.SDK) using a reusable client-only component.
-You’ll learn how to install CE.SDK via npm, turn off server-side rendering (SSR) for the editor, and embed it cleanly into your app, ready for customization.
+This guide shows you how to set up a new Next.js project, and integrate the CreativeEditor SDK (CE.SDK) using the official React wrapper component.
+You’ll learn how to install CE.SDK via npm, create a reusable editor component, and embed it cleanly into your app, ready for customization.

 Who Is This Guide For?#